kworkflow/kworkflow/documentation/content/tests.rst

   ./run_tests.sh [scope] [command] [args]

 Where `[scope]` can be `--unit` or `--integration`.
-The placeholder  `[command]` can be either `list`, `test` or simply omited in order to run  all  tests.
+The placeholder  `[command]` can be either `list`, `test` or simply omitted in order to run  all  tests.
 Here are some examples:

 .. code-block:: bash